NielVermaas/Leasingdash/README.md

    - **Core Portfolio · Jul 2024** – a slower month with higher vacancy and late payments.
    - **Core Portfolio · Sep 2024** – forward-looking projections with improved conversions.
    - **Urban Lease-Up · Aug 2024** – a downtown asset in lease-up with heavier traffic.
+4. Toggle between dark and light mode with the moon/sun button next to the scenario selector.
+The dashboard remembers your choice for the next visit.
+5. Review the filter chips (Property, Bedroom Mix, Agent, Developer, Development, Funding Bank) to confirm which subset of the portfolio you are viewing.

 No build step is required—the dashboard is a static page.